 The webmaster is tasked with maintaining the NHS website.
 This includes uploading meeting minutes, uploading pictures from events and managing the spreadsheet that keeps track of the tutoring hours and point system.
 In addition, when required, the webmaster will create new pages on the website.
 For instance, this year the NHS publication, "The Pillars" was introduced and a new page had to be created.
 Additionally, the website was reformatted this year and may need to be changed again as per the wishes of the board.

-The Induction Director is responsible for the planning and coordinating of the NHS induction in December, with the assistance of the advisor and the rest of the NHS Council.
+The Events Director is responsible for the planning and coordinating of the NHS events, with the assistance of the advisor and the rest of the NHS Council.
 He/she will work with the advisor to make a program and the appropriate certificates for the induction.
-The Induction Director will be working closely with class parents.
+The Events Director will be working closely with class parents.

 The NHS Tutoring Director helps NHS members fulfill the scholarship pillar.
 The main job of the tutoring director is to match up any student of Bergen County Academies with an NHS tutor using the online Google survey on the BCANHS website.
 This is a continual job that must be looked after every day.
 At the end of each trimester, the tutoring director must also record the hours of students on the BCA NHS website.
 Another important role of the tutoring director is to set up other tutoring initiatives.
 The central initiative this year is the SAT tutoring sessions set up on a monthly basis by the tutoring director.
 Other initiatives in the future could be AP and ACT tutoring sessions.
 An additional future challenge for the tutoring director is to innovate and update the system that hours are verified for NHStutors.
 Key skills for this position involve knowledge of Google Documents, ability to use email well, planning capabilities and communication.